Mars Municipal

 Mars Municipal House

-A blow I did not know I could survive led me to the house I called Mars Municipal.
-Five years after I became bereaved in losing my life-partner of ten years to suicide, I was slipping at the edge of grief.
-Hoping to inspire a change in course, my parents helped me to secure a mortgage.
+Five years after I became bereaved in losing my life-partner of ten years to suicide, I was at the bottom of grief.
+Hoping to inspire a change in course, my parents helped me to get a mortgage.

 The house was built in Albina, Oregon, a township consolidated by Portland in 1891.
 Records at the Oregon Historical Society show the only buildings in the vicinity were a church, firehouse, and handful of farmhouses.
 Writing on plaster in the stairwell reads, “This house was built in 1887 - Jed Hessler - remodeled in 1939”.
 The Volga German Institute lists the family name “Hessler from Norka” for the area and period.

 In the 1950s, that neighborhood was razed making way for I-84 and the Lloyd Center mall.
-An acquaintance whose father worked in construction there, shared his father’s memories of carved old growth banisters and other fine woodwork from countless historic houses being burned in towering piles, day after day, after day.
+An acquaintance whose father worked in construction there, shared his father’s memories of carved old growth banisters and other fine woodwork from countless historic houses being burned in towering piles, day after day after day.
 The simple farmhouse in question was saved by some frugal soul, jacked-up and hauled north to the Boise neighborhood.
-The lot in a once industrial row where the house now sits, was likely an unofficial garbage site during the first half of the 20th century.
+The lot in a once industrial row, where the house now sits, was likely an unofficial garbage site during the first half of the 20th century.
 A power station occupies the house’s original location at Grand Avenue and Clackamas Street.

 Because of the sweeping Rose Quarter demolitions, there’s very good chance the Mars Municipal house is the only Albina home remaining from its original neighborhood and period of construction.